-Many of our staff are active members of the American Association for Public Opinion Research (AAPOR) and the American Evaluation Association (AEA).
-CSBR is a founding member of the Association of Academic Survey Research Organizations (AASRO) and a Charter Member of the AAPOR Transparency Initiative (TI).
+Many members of the CSBR staff are active members of the American Association for Public Opinion Research (AAPOR) and the American Evaluation Association (AEA).
+The CSBR is a founding member of the Association of Academic Survey Research Organizations (AASRO) and a Charter Member of the AAPOR Transparency Initiative (TI).